Creating a Comprehensive Plan Update for 2040

 - Russell Griffin

-- Sign up for email updates.
-Get notices of new information, meetings, community events and other opportunities.
-We never share your contact information and only will use it for project updates.
+We also invite you to follow the project's Facebook page and sign up for the project email list to receive notices of new information, scheduled meetings and other opportunities.
+We never share your contact information and will only use it for Comprehensive Plan Vision updates.

 We love to see photos of your favorite places that make Sherwood special.
 Upload your photos below, and you might see them posted on this website!